9 Things Electricians Always Do In Their Own Homes

 “Make sure you put the correct wattage bulb into the fixture,” says Jake McKusker, general manager of McKusker Electric in Mead, Col. (McKusker also works with ProTip, an app that offers real-time advice to DIYers).

 How do you determine how many watts you need?
-Look on your lamp or fixture.
+Look at your lamp or fixture.
 You should see a small sticker or printed text telling you how many watts are required.
 Then find a lightbulb that matches.

-Pro Electricians Check Carbon Monoxide and Smoke Detectors Regularly
+Check Carbon Monoxide and Smoke Detectors Regularly

 “Most people don’t test them until they start chirping,” says McKusker.